WebAhead/master-reference/coursebook/week-3/project.md

 - A clearly defined user journey, documented in your readme
 - A responsive, mobile-first design
 - Ensure your app is accessible to as many different users as possible
-- Try not to push API keys up to GitHub (since anyone can see them there)

 ## Planning